jc-cb/prime-order-book/README.md

 cp example.env .env
 ```

-You can now run the program with the below commanda, which will open the application in your default browser window:
+You can now run the program with the below command, which will open the application in your default browser window:

 ```
 python orderbook.py